Gondwana National Choirs

 My child has dietary requirements or allergies.
 Is this catered for?

-The team at The Women’s College is very experienced at catering for a range of dietary requirements and allergies.
+The team at the NCS accommodation is very experienced at catering for a range of dietary requirements and allergies.
 Before National Choral School begins, we will send you a form asking you to provide information about your child’s dietary requirements and allergies.
 The kitchen staff, NCS medical professional and the relevant supervisors are given your child’s information, and any chorister with a dietary requirements or allergies is asked to make themselves known to kitchen staff before their first meal at NCS.

 Fees / money